This post may contain affiliate links. Please see our disclosure policy.

 Green Tea for Hair

-Tea and hair rinses like my rose water for hair are not exactly used in the same sentence too often, but trust me, you are going to love this one.
+It might surprise you that you can make a hair rinse, like my rose water for hair, out of regular old tea, but trust me, you are going to love this one.

-Green tea has been enjoyed as a calming health drink for centuries.
+Green tea has been enjoyed as a calming drink for centuries (try my favorite iced green tea recipe).
 And more lately, it has been making its way into the cosmetic and beauty world.

-Being so rich in vitamins and minerals, it is no wonder why green tea would benefit our hair and even skin in the way of green tea body scrubs.
+Being so rich in vitamins and minerals, it is no wonder that green tea would benefit our hair and even our skin.
+That’s why I make so many wonderful hair care and skincare products with it, like green tea body scrub and homemade green tea hair toner.

 Using a green tea-infused shampoo or doing a simple green tea rinse is the perfect way to benefit your hair with the nutrients found in the tea.